Thomas-Redmond/Cardiff-University-Internship-Task/README.md

 P712 | Handle the extra column
-P713 | Data should be sorted OR only plot points to avoid an untidy graph P714 | Sorting values seperately loses connection between x and y P715 | X - axis should be ra / rb
-P716 | Should be r_a / r_b for this match
+P713 | Data should be sorted OR only plot points to avoid an untidy graph P714 | Sorting values seperately loses connection between x and y P716 | Should be r_a / r_b for this match
 P717 | Should be the probability for winning the game P718 | Plot independant variable on x - axis